Categories

 Method

 1. Clean a one cup Mason jar until squeaky clean.
+I use food grade hydrogen peroxide to do this or scald in very hot water to kill any bacteria lingering.

-2. Mix ingredients together.
+2. Mix the ingredients together.

 3. Screw on lid.